jacobbednarz/mission_control/README.md

 - Page render times.
 (4)
 - Number of cache calls from multiple backends and total call time.
 (5)
 - Total SQL queries count for the page load and total call time.
 (6)
-- Number of background tasks running.
+- Number of batch processes currently running.
 (7)
+- Total count of running queues.
+(8)
 - Size of CSS and JS files being served to the end user.
-(8 + 9)
+(9 + 10)